forcedotcom/lwc-playground-redirects/README.md

 }
 ```

 When you send a pull request, it will be tested to ensure the format is valid and that the code is formatted with Prettier.
-In order to validate the pull request yourself run `npm run test`.
+In order to validate the pull request yourself run `npm run test` and `npm run format-test`.